flyx/nix-flakes-go-plugins/part3.md

 Let's test the Raspberry Pi build:

 {% highlight bash %}
-nix build .#rpi4app
+nix build .#rpi4deb
+readlink result
 {% endhighlight %}

-Aaand that fails at the time of writing – we're hitting a [known Zig issue][10].
-Zig is, after all, pre-1.0 software.
-We did get pretty far though!
-Hopefully this issue will be resolved in the future so that we can actually cross-compile to the Raspberry Pi.
+This gives us something like:

+{% highlight plain %}
+/nix/store/xsdxn6xlq2inxkfcr20504wjd2b429w3-image-server-cross_1.0-1.deb
+{% endhighlight %}

+This can be copied to your Raspberry Pi and installed via `apt install`.
+Success!

 ## OCI Image

 The last thing we'll do is to create an OCI container image.
 For this, we'll simply add another package to our `image-server` (behind the `win64app`):

-{% highlight bash %}
+{% highlight nix %}
-{{ flake | slice: 216, 10 | join: ""}}
+{{ flake | slice: 259, 10 | join: ""}}
 {% endhighlight %}

 Commit and run: